lupyuen/pinephone-nuttx/README.md

     1. Disable Scaler (assuming we're not using Scaler)

-1. Set BLD Route

-1. Set BLD FColor Control
+1. Set BLD Route and BLD FColor Control

-1. Apply Setting
+1. Apply Settings: GLB DBuff

 # Timing Controller in Allwinner A64